Smithsonian/Fabaceae_Phylogenomics_workflow/One-Liner_scripts.md

 while read -r f; do rm "$f"; done <paralog-genes.txt
 ```

-Submit many jobs at once to Hydra from current folder based on file extension:
+Submit many jobs at once to Hydra from current folder based on file extension

 MAFFT:
 ```
 for file in *.FNA; do qsub -o mafft-$file.log mafft.job $file; done